CRA for Industrial Automation: IEC 62443 and OT Security

 What IEC 62443 provides:

-- Strong technical security foundation
+- Strong technical security foundation.

-- Mature security development lifecycle
+- Mature security development lifecycle.

-- Well-documented security capabilities
+- Well-documented security capabilities.

-- Evidence for conformity assessment
+- Evidence for conformity assessment.

 What CRA adds beyond IEC 62443:

-- SBOM requirements (new)
+- SBOM requirements (new).

-- CE marking and Declaration of Conformity
+- CE marking and Declaration of Conformity.

-- 5-year minimum support commitment
+- 5-year minimum support commitment under CRA Article 13(8).

-- Specific documentation format requirements
+- Specific documentation format requirements.

-- Market surveillance coordination
+- Market surveillance coordination.

 Leveraging IEC 62443 for CRA